oyarsa/scripts/README.md

 Scripts should be named with a lead `,` (e.g. `,ntok`) so that they are easy to find in the shell.

+## License

+This project is licensed under the GPL version 3 or later.